 min_info).
 The plugin also makes a copy of the source files in which linguistic anti-patterns were detected to better understand your decisions (snapshots will be saved in subfolder

-After using the plugin for 15 days, we would like you to please compress and send us the folder
+If you would like to provide feedback, please compress and send us the folder

 net.sf.eclipsecs.lapd_logs (venera dot arnaoudova at gmail dot com).
 You can decide not to provide the snapshots in which case you only need to compress